DavisPL/cargo-sherlock/README.md

 For this we need to disable the assumptions made in Cargo-Sherlock about RustSec advisories.
 For this , please follow the steps below:
 1. Open the file `solver.py` in a text editor.
-2. Comment out the line 139-144.
+2. Comment out the line 139-144 and 151-160.
 The lines are: (some more lines as well)
 ```Python
     if metadata["rustsec_tag"] is not None:
         uncategorized = z3.BoolVal(rustsec_label == "Uncategorized") # crate has an uncategorized label